creativescala/creative-scala/book/src/pages/polygons/02-polar.md

 val fullTurn = 1.turns
 ```

-Now we know how to create an `Angle` we can create a `Point` in polar coordinates.
+Now we know how to create an `Angle` we can create a `Point` using polar coordinates.

 ```scala mdoc:silent
 val polar = Point(5, 45.degrees)